manukaiiu/workflow-with-agents/meta/FOR-HUMANS.md

 ### "Tests keep failing"
 → Use `>>bug` for each failure, be specific with reproduction steps

-### "Feature seems stuck"
+### "Work seems stuck"
-→ Check 00-FEATURE-OVERVIEW.md for blockers, discuss with AI
+→ Check 00-OVERVIEW.md for blockers, discuss with AI

+### "Long session, worried about losing context"
+→ Use `>>checkpoint` to capture knowledge before context compression

 ---